crichez/crichez.secureboot/README.md

 The `sbsign` utility is required to sign UKIs.
 This is usually provided by the "sbsigntools" package.

+**ukify**

+`ukify` is the only supported UKI generator, you should have it installed.
+This is usually provided by the "systemd-ukify" package.

 ### Argument-dependent dependecies

 **dracut**

-If you wish to use `dracut` as your initramfs *or* UKI generator, you should have it installed.
+If you wish to use `dracut` as your initramfs generator, you should have it installed.
 Note that this is currently the only supported initramfs generator, but this will be expanded soon.

-**objcopy**

-Using dracut as your UKI generator requires the `objcopy` tool, provided by the "binutils" package on Fedora.

-**ukify**

-If you wish to use `ukify` as your UKI generator, you should have it installed.
-This does bump the kernel-install version requirement to 255, so be mindful of its availability on your distro.
-This is usually provided by the "systemd-ukify" package.

 **mokutil**